 - Project Scope: Describe the LMS project’s scope, including implementation timeline and budget constraints.

-- Technical Requirements: List the desired LMS features, functionalities, and specific technical requirements.
+- LMS Requirements: List the desired features, functionalities, and specific technical requirements.

-- Vendor Qualifications: Specify the qualifications you’re looking for in an LMS vendor, such as industry experience, customer support, and references.
+- Vendor Qualifications: Specify the qualifications you’re looking for in a potential LMS vendor, such as industry experience, customer support, and references.
+Consider your procurement process and any related requirements.

 - Proposal Submission Guidelines: Detail the submission process, including deadlines, contact information, and required format.